fizahmad/azure-sentinel-threat-lab/setup/sentinel_windows_onboarding.md

-# Windows VM Log Ingestion via Azure Arc & Microsoft Sentinel
+# Connecting Windows VM to Sentinel

-## Objective

-Connect a non-Azure Windows 10 VM (running locally on VirtualBox) to Microsoft Sentinel for real-time log ingestion and threat detection **without hosting the VM in Azure**.

-This was achieved using **Azure Arc**, **Log Analytics**, and a **Data Collection Rule (DCR)** to collect Security, System, and Application logs.
+Azure Arc enables local VMs to send logs to Azure without hosting them in the cloud.

 ## Components Used